IAmJonoBo/n00plicate/docs/devops/nx-boundaries.md

-# Nx Module Boundaries & DevOps
+# Monorepo Module Boundaries & DevOps (pnpm workspace)

-Advanced Nx workspace management, module boundaries, and release workflows.
+Guidance for module boundaries, workspace configuration, and release workflows for the n00plicate design system using a pnpm workspace.
+Nx has been removed.
+Legacy commands are commented out below.

 ## Overview